Home AI Tool Reviews About

 Who should use which — concrete use cases

-Use case scenarios matching SaaS startups, high-volume platforms, and local developers to vLLM, TensorRT-LLM, and Ollama
+Use case scenarios matching SaaS startups, high-volume platforms, and local developers to three serving engines

 Use case 1: A SaaS startup serving a production chatbot

 You’re a 15-person SaaS company adding an AI assistant to your product.
-You expect bursty traffic — quiet at 3am, hammered during US business hours — and you’re renting GPUs on a cloud provider. vLLM is your friend here.
-The OpenAI-compatible API means your existing client code barely changes, PagedAttention keeps your GPU utilization high during peaks, and you don’t need a dedicated inference-optimization specialist to get a good result.
-You’ll deploy in days, not weeks, and your cost-per-request will be reasonable out of the gate.
+You expect bursty traffic — quiet at 3am, hammered during US business hours — and you’re renting GPUs on a cloud provider. vLLM is a good fit here.
+The OpenAI-compatible API means your existing client code barely changes, PagedAttention helps keep GPU utilization high during peaks, and you don’t need a dedicated inference-optimization specialist to get a solid result.
+You’ll typically deploy in days, not weeks, and your cost-per-request should be reasonable out of the gate.
 If you later hit serious scale and every cent per token matters, that’s when you investigate TensorRT-LLM.

-Use case 2: A high-volume platform obsessed with cost-per-token
+Use case 2: A high-volume platform focused on cost-per-token

 You’re running inference at large, sustained volume — think a feature that processes millions of requests daily on reserved NVIDIA A100 or H100 capacity.
 At that scale, a modest efficiency gain is real budget.
 This is TensorRT-LLM’s home turf.
-The engine-build step and tuning effort that feel like overkill for a startup become entirely worthwhile when they shave a meaningful slice off a six-figure GPU bill.
+The engine-build step and tuning effort that feel like overkill for a startup can become worthwhile when they shave a meaningful slice off a large GPU bill — though whether they do is something to verify with your own cost-per-token measurements.
 You’ll likely pair it with Triton Inference Server, invest in proper benchmarking, and treat inference optimization as an ongoing discipline rather than a one-time setup.

 Use case 3: A privacy-first developer or solo builder

 You’re a freelance developer building an internal tool for a client who can’t send data to third-party APIs for compliance reasons, or you’re a solopreneur prototyping an AI feature and you don’t want to pay for cloud GPUs while you experiment.
-Ollama is almost made for you.
-Install it, pull Mistral 7B or Llama 3.1 8B, and you’ve got a local API endpoint with zero ongoing cost and zero data leaving the machine.
+Ollama is well-suited to this.
+Install it, pull a compact open model (a small Llama- or Mistral-family build), and you’ve got a local API endpoint with no ongoing cost and no data leaving the machine.
 For desktop apps, local-first products, and rapid prototyping, it removes nearly all friction.
 The moment you need to serve that model to hundreds of strangers, you graduate to vLLM — but for the build-and-test phase, nothing’s faster to start.

 Use case 4: A research team comparing model variants